koalazak/dorita980/README.md

 Unofficial iRobot Roomba 980 library (SDK).

-With this library you can send commands to your Roomba 980 through the iRobot cloud API or directly from your LAN and integrate your roboot with your own Home Automation project.
+With this library you can send commands to your Roomba 980 through the iRobot cloud API or directly from your LAN and integrate your roboot with your own Home Automation or IoT project.

 # Features